,br>

 GREGOR: They're both out cold.

 ALEX: (ENTERING FROM THE KITCHEN WITH THESPINA BEHIND HIM.)
-What happened?
+What

 THESPINA: (SKEPTICALLY) You and Constantine did that?